Manjunatha184/Intelligent-Data-Comparator/README.md

 ## Local development

 Docker Compose is the recommended full-stack workflow because the backend requires PostgreSQL and initializes Spark during startup.
-For direct development, run the infrastructure first and then start each application separately.
+For direct development, run PostgreSQL and the Spark cluster first, then start each application separately.

 ### Backend